pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/using-pulsar/sections/basic-customization.md

 #### Customizing Language Recognition

-If you want Atom to always recognize certain file types as a specific grammar, you'll need to manually edit your `config.cson` file.
+If you want Pulsar to always recognize certain file types as a specific grammar, you'll need to manually edit your `config.cson` file.
 You can open it using the
 _Application: Open Your Config_ command from the Command Palette.
 For example, if you wanted to add the `foo` extension to the CoffeeScript language, you could